-Traci has been an active board member on several not-for-profit agencies including Big Brothers Big Sisters, United Way of the Tanana Valley, Adult Learning Programs of AK, and the Fairbanks North Star Borough (FNSB) Health and Social Services Commission.
-Traci is the Chair of the FNSB Salaries and Emoluments Commission and serves on the City of Fairbanks’ Fact-Finding Commission and its Hotel-Motel Discretionary Fund Committee.
-She also serves on the board of the Northern Alaska Society for Human Resource Management as the Programs & Certification Director.
+Traci is an active board member of several organizations and commissions.
+She currently serves on the Alaska Behavioral Health Board.
+Traci is the Chair of the FNSB Salaries and Emoluments Commission and serves on the City of Fairbanks’ Fact-Finding Commission and its Discretionary Fund Committee.
+She also serves on the Northern Alaska Society for Human Resource Management board as the Programs & Certification Director.

 Bernard holds a Master of Science in Counseling and a Bachelor of Arts degree in Sociology; he has over thirty (30) years of public service with experience primarily in juvenile corrections, mental health, non-profit oversight, and local politics.
 He spent almost sixteen (16) years as the Superintendent of the Fairbanks Youth Facility.
 In this capacity, he also had oversight responsibilities for the Nome and Bethel Youth Facilities and managed a budget of over $12,000,000.
 He has worked in the mental health arena in both Alaska and Alabama; he has served on numerous non-profit boards and commissions and served on the Fairbanks City Council for eight (8) years.
 Bernard’s greatest asset is his cross cultural awareness, in part due to his tremendous listening and human relations skills.
 In addition to Fairbanks, he has lived and worked in both Juneau and Anchorage and has visited many other Alaskan communities for both work and pleasure.